Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?

-\section{$k$-Center Clustering with Outliers}
+\section{$k$-Center clustering with outliers}

-In this section, we only focus on the problem of $k$-center clustering with outliers in Euclidean space, and the results also hold for the instances in arbitrary abstract metric spaces by using exactly the same idea.
-We present Algorithm~\ref{alg-kc1} and Algorithm~\ref{alg-kc2}, and prove their clustering qualities in Theorem~\ref{the-kc1} and Theorem~\ref{theorem-kc2} respectively.
+In this section, we focus on the problem of $k$-center clustering with outliers in Euclidean space, and the results also hold for abstract metric space by using exactly the same idea.

-\textbf{High-level idea.} The two algorithms both follow the simple uniform sampling framework: take a small sample $S$ from the input, and run an existing black-box algorithm $\mathcal{A}$ on $S$ to obtain the solution.
-For Algorithm~\ref{alg-kc1}, the sample size $|S|$ is relatively smaller, and thus $S$ contains only a small number of outliers, which is roughly $O(\log k)$, from $P\setminus P_{\mathtt{opt}}$.
+\textbf{High-level idea.} The two algorithms of Section~\hyperref[sec-kc-first]{2.1} and Section~\hyperref[sec-nips-kcenter-2]{2.2} both follow the simple uniform sampling framework: take a small sample $S$ from the input, and run an existing black-box algorithm $\mathcal{A}$ on $S$ to obtain the solution.
+In Algorithm~\ref{alg-kc1}, the sample size $|S|$ is relatively smaller, and thus $S$ contains only a small number of outliers, which is roughly $O(\log k)$, from $P\setminus P_{\mathtt{opt}}$.
 Therefore, we can run a $\big(k+O(\log k)\big)$-center clustering algorithm (as the algorithm $\mathcal{A}$) on $S$, so as to achieve a constant factor approximate solution (in terms of the radius).
-For Algorithm~\ref{alg-kc2}, under the assumption $\frac{\epsilon_1}{\epsilon_2}>1$, we can enlarge the sample size $|S|$ and safely output only $k$ (instead of $k+O(\log k)$) cluster centers, also by running a black-box algorithm $\mathcal{A}$.
+In Algorithm~\ref{alg-kc2}, under the assumption $\frac{\epsilon_1}{\epsilon_2}>1$, we can enlarge the sample size $|S|$ and safely output only $k$ (instead of $k+O(\log k)$) cluster centers, also by running a black-box algorithm $\mathcal{A}$.
 The obtained approximation ratio is $c+2$ if $\mathcal{A}$ is a $c$-approximation algorithm with some $c\geq 1$.
-For example, if we apply the $3$-approximation algorithm from~\cite{charikar2001algorithms}, our Algorithm~\ref{alg-kc2} will yield a $5$-approximate solution.
+For example, if we apply the $3$-approximation algorithm from~\citet{charikar2001algorithms}, our Algorithm~\ref{alg-kc2} will yield a $5$-approximate solution.